What Happens During the Loss Plateau? Understanding Abrupt Learning in Transformers: Related Work

+A line of recent work has focused on understanding `grokking' \cite{power2022grokking}, i.e. abrupt generalization after an extended phase of memorization of training data by the model.
+Subsequent works have studied grokking through circuit formation \cite{nanda2023progress, varma_circuit, merrill_circuit}, representation learning \cite{liu_rep_grokking}, delay in feature learning \cite{kumar2024grokkingtransitionlazyrich, lyu2024dichotomyearlylatephase, xu2023benignoverfittinggrokkingrelu}. \cite{prieto2025} further study `naive loss minimization' and numerical stability issues for understanding grokking.
+Note that grokking is a fixed-dataset phenomenon concerning memorization of the training dataset, and hence somewhat distinct from abrupt learning studied in this paper.

-Repetition in language model outputs is a well studied problem \cite{holtzman2020curiouscaseneuraltext, hiraoka2025repetitionneuronslanguagemodels, li2023repetition, fu2021theoreticalanalysisrepetitionproblem, yao2025understandingrepeatcurselarge, wang2024mitigatinglanguagemismatchrepetition, xu2022learningbreakloopanalyzing,ildiz2024selfattentionmarkovmodelsunveiling}.
-However these works focus not on the early phase of training, but on how repetition may arise in pretrained models, and how to mitigate such phenomena. \cite{choshen2022grammarlearningtrajectoriesneurallanguage} remarked that in the early phase of training language models, the output might contain some word repetitions, but understanding this occurrence is not the main focus of their work.
-Rank collapse is a related phenomenon for deep softmax transformers at initialization that might hinder training \cite{anagnostidis2022signal}; however, our representation collapse phenomenon is different in that (i) we use shallow (1 or 2 layers) Transformers instead of deep ones; (ii) we use linear attention instead of softmax; (iii) our observed representation collapse occurs only \textit{after} a few steps of training, not at initialization.
-Note that we study representation collapse in the early phase of training, which is distinct from the notion of representation collapse in \cite{barbero2024transformersneedglassesinformation}; they show that for 2 sequences $(v_1, v_2, \ldots, v_n)$ and $(v_1, v_2, \ldots, v_n, v_{n})$, as $n$ grows large, the pretrained model's hidden state representation for the last token becomes identical for both sequences (Theorem 4.2, \cite{barbero2024transformersneedglassesinformation}).
+Rank collapse is a related phenomenon for deep softmax transformers at initialization that might hinder training \cite{anagnostidis2022signal}; however, our representation collapse phenomenon is different in that (i) we use shallow (1 or 2 layers) Transformers instead of deep ones; (ii) we use linear attention instead of softmax; (iii) our observed representation collapse occurs only \textit{after} a few steps of training, not at initialization. \cite{barbero2024transformersneedglassesinformation} show a form of representation collapse so that for 2 sequences $(v_1, v_2, \ldots, v_n)$ and $(v_1, v_2, \ldots, v_n, v_{n})$, as $n$ grows large, the pretrained model's hidden state representation for the last token becomes identical for both sequences (Theorem 4.2, \cite{barbero2024transformersneedglassesinformation}).
+Note that we study evolution of representation collapse in the early phase of Transformer training, distinct from the notion of representation collapse at initialization, or in final pretrained models.